meteorlxy/vssue/packages/docs/src/guide/vuepress.md

 ## Do not want to use our plugin?

-Although Vssue has tried to become SSR-friendly, there might be some issues to use Vssue directly in Vuepress.
+Vssue has tried to be SSR-friendly, so you can import Vssue directly in VuePress like other vue plugins / components without `@vssue/vuepress-plugin-vssue` (especially if you have [customized the styles of Vssue](./styles.md#use-source-code-of-vssue-styles)).

-So we suggest you to use `@vssue/vuepress-plugin-vssue` in Vuepress, which has already helped you make `<Vssue>` component client-only to avoid those issues.
+But we still suggest you to use `@vssue/vuepress-plugin-vssue` in VuePress, which has already helped you make `<Vssue>` component client-only to avoid some potential issues.

-If you do not want to use the plugin we provided, you may need to wrap `<Vssue>` component into `<ClientOnly>` component to avoid some potential problems, i.e. :
+If you do not want to use the plugin we provided, you may need to wrap `<Vssue>` component into `<ClientOnly>` component to avoid those potential issues, i.e. :

 ```vue
 <ClientOnly>